Learner Support Funds 23/24

-- Bursary Plus – help towards costs such as: uniforms, books, equipment, trips and visits, UCAS applications, CRB checks etc.
+- Bursary D/Advanced – help towards costs such as: uniforms, books, equipment, trips and visits, UCAS applications, DBS checks etc.

-- College meals – If you are under 19 years of age and received free school meals in year 11 you may be able to apply for free meals on the days you are timetabled to be in college – please speak to the Bursary team for further information around FCM.
+- College meals – If you received free school meals in year 11 you may be able to apply for free meals on the days you are timetabled to be in college – please speak to the Bursary team for further information around FCM.

 - Childcare and Care2learn